Extreme ironing: History

+Underwater

 In March 2008, a team of 72 divers simultaneously ironing underwater set a new world's record for number of people ironing underwater at once.

-On 10 January 2009, 128 divers including 6 freedivers, attempted to break the previous world record, managing to confirm 86 divers ironing within a 10-minute period.
+On 10 January 2009, 128 divers including six freedivers, attempted to break the previous world record, managing to confirm 86 divers ironing within a 10-minute period.
 The event took place at the National Diving and Activity Centre (NDAC) near Chepstow, Monmouthshire, and was organised by members of the Yorkshire Divers internet forum.
 In addition to breaking the world record, the event raised over £15000 for the Royal National Lifeboat Institution.

 On 1 May 2010, a group of Dive Centers in Key Largo, Florida, attempted to claim the record.
 The event was part of the Conch Republic Days in the Florida Keys and was attempted by Keys Diver, Silent World Dive Center, and Captain Slates Atlantis Dive Center.
 The attempt took place at the historic site of the Christ of the Abyss at Key Largo Dry Rocks.

-On 28 March 2011 Dutch diving club De Waterman from Oss, Netherlands, set the new (official) world record extreme underwater ironing.
+On 28 March 2011, Dutch diving club De Waterman from Oss, Netherlands, set the new (official) world record extreme underwater ironing.
 A group of 173 divers set the new world record in an indoor swimming pool in Oss.
 De Waterman organized this event to mark their 40-year anniversary.